pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/testing/integration.md

 - Your project can be successfully updated from its starting state to other states.
 - Your project can be successfully destroyed and removed from your cloud provider.

 In principle, integration tests can be written in any general-purpose programming language.
-Tests do not interact with the program-under-test directly: instead, they shell out to the Pulumi CLI commands to create, update, and delete cloud infrastructure.
+Tests do not interact with the program-under-test directly: instead, they utilize Pulumi to create, update, and delete cloud infrastructure.
 ## Pulumi's Integration Test Framework

 At Pulumi, we maintain an extensive suite of integration tests to validate the functionality of the core CLI and providers.
-Pulumi's integration test framework is written in Go.
+To facilitate this testing, Pulumi has an integration test framework written in Go.

 This framework has been built to take a directory containing a full Pulumi program and drive various lifecycle operations against it: deploying a new stack from scratch, updating it with variations, and tearing it down afterwards, potentially multiple times.
 We run these tests for each pull request, regularly (such as nightly), and as stress tests.

-While we don't currently provide first-party integration test frameworks for other languages, we encourage the community to do so.
-[Pitfall](https://github.com/bincyber/pitfall) is an example of a community-driven framework written in Python.

-The rest of this guide shows you how to leverage the Pulumi integration test framework.
+Below, we provide walk through leveraging the Pulumi integration test framework.
 You can use the Go test framework no matter the language your Pulumi program is written in.
+At the end of this guide, we discuss using Pulumi's Automation API, which is available in all Pulumi-supported languages, as an alternative to the integration test framework.

 ### A Basic Integration Test